mmattamala/docker_setup/README.md

 cd $HOME/catkin_ws
 catkin build
 ```
-4. Having the catkin_ws not mapped inside the container avoid permission issues between the host user and container defined user.
+4. Having the catkin_ws not mapped inside the container avoids permission issues between the host user and container defined user.
 5. Now log out of the container using `exit` and restart the container `docker restart jetson_xavier_cerberus` - This will restart the container and ensure that procman is loaded with the correct packages available within the catkin_ws.

 ## Now we are ready to run the your code